yunashin/computer-science-docs/static/md/AboutMe.md

 Here's a little about me: <br>

-✿ I am 22 years old (#virgoszn 🔮♍️) <br>
+✿ My birth date is 9/12/97 (23 years old #virgoszn ♍️) <br>
-✿ I'm from Rockland County, New York and went to Columbia University 🗽 <br>
+✿ I'm a Korean American from Rockland County, NY and went to Columbia University 🗽 <br>
-✿ I'm a Remote Software Engineer at HubSpot 💻 <br>
+✿ I'm a Remote Software Engineer 💻 🏡 <br>
-✿ I'm an ENFP (and obsessed with personality tests) 🤗 <br>
+✿ I'm obsessed with astrology, personality tests, languages, chakras, and tarot cards🔮 <br>
 ✿ I play the violin, piano, guitar, and ukelele 🎻🎹🎸🎶 <br>
 ✿ I enjoy arranging and composing music in my spare time 🎼 <br>
 ✿ I love creative writing and poetry ✍️ <br>
-✿ I love traveling - I've been to 21 countries so far and hope to see the rest! 🌍
+✿ I love traveling, linguistics, psychology, and anthropology - I've been to 21 countries so far and hope to see the rest! 🌍

 </div>

+## Favorite TV Shows

+- Rick and Morty
+- Big Mouth
+- Explained (and their miniseries on the Mind, Why We Should Vote, and Sex)
+- Futurama
+- Freaks and Geeks
+- Brain Games
+- Queer Eye (and Queer Eye: We're In Japan)
+- Friends
+- Gilmore Girls
+- The Office (especially the [bloopers](https://www.youtube.com/results?search_query=office+bloopers) on YouTube)
+- Jeopardy
+- Abstract
+- The Voice
+- The Masked Singer
+- Disenchantment
+- The Umbrella Academy
+- The Bachelor/Bachelorette/Bachelor in Paradise
+- Love Island

+## Favorite Movies

+**FYI**: I do not watch movies very often and feel very uncultured when it comes to "classic movies" in American standards.

+- Zootopia
+- The Incredibles
+- Get Smart
+- Disney & Barbie Movies (i.e. Hercules, The Nutcracker)
+- Hairspray
+- 21 Jump Street
+- The Pacifier
+- Mean Girls
+- Cheaper by the Dozen
+- Romeo and Juliet (1997)